 - 7.2.4 Bargaining Unit Faculty shall turn in all course grades as soon as possible and no later than 12:00 noon of the third working day after the University's last scheduled examination period.
 This deadline shall only be extended in the event that the Bargaining Unit Faculty Member is unable to turn in the grades due to illness or unforeseen emergency. - 7.2.5 For at least one year after they have issued grades for a course, Bargaining Unit Faculty Members shall retain (in electronic or written form) any of the following items that were used in determining those grades: grade records, progress reports, and attendance records. - 7.3 Course Syllabi.
 Bargaining Unit Faculty Members shall provide a course outline for students in each course taught.
 The outline shall include a clear explanation of the course requirements, policies on grading and expectations for class attendance.
 It is only necessary to state an attendance policy in a syllabus if attendance is factored into the calculation of the student's grade. - 7.3.1 Members will make a good faith effort to make their syllabi available to students and to the Department Chair one week prior to the beginning of the course, unless there is a clear pedagogical reason to delay or the Member was assigned to teach the course less than four weeks before the first class meeting.
-In any event, the Member will make syllabi available as soon as possible, and no later than the end of the first week of class. - 7.3.2 Members shall make good faith efforts to make the content of the course, as reflected in the syllabus and as actually taught, consistent with the curriculum. - 7.4 Faculty Availability. - 7.4.1 Consistent with past practice, Bargaining Unit Faculty Members with academic year appointments shall be available for service at the University throughout the academic year. - 7.4.2 Bargaining Unit Faculty Members have an obligation to meet all of their scheduled classes throughout the scheduled time, unless an alternative learning experience has been assigned.
+In any event, the Member will make syllabi available as soon as possible, and no later than the end of the first week of class. - 7.3.2 Members shall make good faith efforts to make the content of the course, as reflected in the syllabus and as actually taught, consistent with the curriculum. - 7.4 Faculty Availability. - 7.4.1 Bargaining Unit Faculty Members with academic year appointments shall be available for service at the University the three work days before the start of the fall semester and throughout the academic year.
+They shall be available by email beginning two weeks before the start of the fall semester and continuing one week after the conclusion of Spring Semester Final Exam week. - 7.4.2 Bargaining Unit Faculty Members have an obligation to meet all of their scheduled classes throughout the scheduled time, unless an alternative learning experience has been assigned.
 If an alternative learning experience involves a substantial portion of a course (a full week of class, for example, or an equivalent amount of time for late starts or early dismissals), it must be listed in the syllabus as part of the course requirement, in which case the alternative learning experience must be approved for the course by the relevant department curriculum committee or approved for the specific section of the course by the department chair. - 7.4.3 Bargaining Unit Faculty Members who will be absent from class because of attendance at a professional meeting shall request written permission from the Chair.